You need a college degree to succeed, right? Sure, it does help give you a leg up on your competition, but to be an entrepreneur, you don’t need one.

-I recently ran into Quick Sprout reader, Alex Mangini, who was sharing his story with me.
-Within minutes I was amazed at his story because he was telling me how he went from making nothing to $10,000 a month in less than a year.
+I recently ran into a Quick Sprout reader Alex Mangini, who was sharing his story with me.
+Within minutes, I was amazed at his story because he was telling me how he went from making nothing to $10,000 a month in less than a year.

-So I naturally started to dig a bit deeper and ask him a few more questions, but the conversation took a drastic turn.
-As I was asking Alex some more questions, he politely interrupted me and told me how he had to go back to class.
+I naturally started to dig a bit deeper and asked him a few more questions, but the conversation took a drastic turn.
+As I was asking Alex my questions, he politely interrupted me and told me that he had to go back to class.

-So naturally I felt that I had to share his story with you because there aren’t that many high school kids that I know that make $10,000 a month ($120,000 a year).
+So, naturally I felt that I had to share his story with you because there aren’t that many high school kids that I know of that make $10,000 a month ($120,000 a year).
 Heck, there aren’t that many people in the world that actually make $120,000 a year.

 The early life

 Alex was born and raised in Columbus, New Jersey.
-He didn’t grow up poor or rich… but instead he lived in middle class America.
-As a kid, he didn’t always fit in because was a dork in everyway you can imagine.
-He had braces, glasses, heavy metal band shirts… and he loved playing computer games.
+He grew up neither poor nor rich.
+He lived in middle-class America.
+As a kid, he didn’t always fit in because he was a dork in every way you can imagine.
+He had braces, glasses and heavy metal bands shirts, and he loved playing computer games.

-He grew up with a sort of rebel spirit in the sense that he was never interested in the standard approach to life, which entailed going to school to get a job.
-Since the beginning of his early elementary school days, he’s always hated school and never really did well at it.
+He grew up with a of rebel spirit: he was never interested in the standard approach to life, which entailed going to school to get a job.
+Since the beginning of his early elementary school days, he hated school and never really did well at it.

 Life as a gamer

-As Alex got older he really got into video games.
+As Alex got older, he got into video games.
 The first one he got addicted to was Dinky Bomb.
-But what was unique about this game versus all of the other ones out there is that it had a forum community for the gamers to go and discuss the game.
+What was unique about this game is that it had a forum community for the gamers to go to and discuss the game.

-Alex got so addicted to the community, he actually started to spend more time in the forum itself than actually playing the game.
-He started to love it so much that he decided to he wanted to start his own community.
+Alex got so addicted to the community, he started spending more time in the forum itself than actually playing the game.
+He loved being there so much that he decided to start his own community.

-At first he was trying to find others to help him create one, but they wanted thousands of dollars, which he didn’t have.
-At this point he had two options… the first being to quit and the second being to create it himself.
+At first, he was trying to find others to help him create one, but they wanted thousands of dollars, which he didn’t have.
+At this point, he had two options: either to quit or to create what he wanted himself.

-He decided to embark on the journey on web design and development so he could learn how to create his own community.
-During this process he stumbled on an open source community called WordPress.
-Within hours he was hooked on it and started to learn how to build on top of it… he accomplished all of this at the age of 14.
+He decided to embark on the journey of web design and development so he could learn how to create his own community.
+During this process, he stumbled upon an open source community called WordPress.
+Within hours, he was hooked and started to learn how to build.
+He accomplished all of this at the age of 14.

 The web life

-Although Alex loved WordPress, he felt there was one big issue with it… there were a ton of bad themes out there.
-They weren’t user friendly, they didn’t look great, and they didn’t do all of the thing things they promised.
+Although Alex loved WordPress, he felt there was one big issue with it: there were a ton of bad themes out there.
+They weren’t user-friendly; they didn’t look great; and they didn’t do all of the things they promised.

-In April 2008 stumbled on a framework that fit on top on WordPress that solved all of his problems, which was called Thesis for WordPress.
-But unlike most things for WordPress, Thesis was $87 instead of being free.
+In April 2008, he stumbled on a framework that fit on top of WordPress that solved all of his problems.
+The theme was Thesis for WordPress.
+Unlike most things for WordPress, however, Thesis cost $87.00.
+It was not free.
 Luckily for him, he decided to spend the money.

 Once he purchased the Thesis framework, he started to design a theme.
 The first design he created was an instant hit throughout the community.
-That one design eventually led to him creating a booming Thesis freelance business.
-He started his own business that sold Thesis skins, and he got hired to work for the company that created Thesis, DIYthemes.
+That one design eventually led him to create a booming Thesis freelance business.
+He sold Thesis skins, and he got hired to work for the company that created Thesis: DIYthemes.

 The not so much college life

-While all of Alex’s friends where planning on attending college, during his senior year he made the choice that he wasn’t going to go to college.
-Not because Bill Gates or Mark Zuckerberg did it… but because he really believed in himself and the skills he possessed.
+During his senior year, while all of Alex’s friends were planning on attending college, he decided he wasn’t going to go to college.
+Not because Bill Gates or Mark Zuckerberg did it, but because he really believed in himself and the skills he possessed.

 He also felt that the schooling system was broken because you go college to learn how to start a business and get that dream job, when he already had both of those things.